Are Whole House Filters Worth It? Costs & Benefits

 You should prioritise the clarity and priority of your drinking water.
 But it’s still a good thing to have the chlorine removed from the water for showering and washing.
 That’s why having a whole house filter is important.

 Chlorine is known to be a harsh chemical, which is why it’s the most popular choice in water disinfection.
 It can effectively kill bacteria and other microorganisms.
 One possible way chlorine does this is by attacking the bacteria’s cell wall.
-As a result, the whole cell’s functions get terminated, thereby resulting to the death of the bacteria.
+As a result, the whole cell’s functions get terminated, thereby resulting in the death of the bacteria.

 In summary, the bacteria cells become vulnerable when attacked by chlorine.
 The cells become modified (chemically, physically or biochemically) because of the chlorine’s reaction.
 This mechanism could also have a similar effect to human cells.